Three offers unlimited data plans with 5G. Deals include an unlimited data SIM at £16 per month for 12 months.

 |Is there a fair usage limit for unlimited data on Three?||

-No. There are no fair usage limits for unlimited data in the UK.
+No. There are no fair usage limits for unlimited data inside the UK.
 The only requirement is that you use it for your own personal usage and not for commercial, resale or fraudulent purposes.

 |What download speeds will I get?||

-On Three’s 4G network, you’ll normally be able to access speeds of around 20-30Mbps.
+On Three’s 4G network, you’ll normally be able to access download speeds of around 20-30Mbps.
 In some cases, this can go up to a maximum of 300Mbps.

 |Can I use tethering or personal hotspot on Three’s unlimited data plans?||

 Yes.
 You can use tethering or personal hotspot to share your unlimited data allowance with other devices.
-There’s no limit on how much data you’re able to share and how many devices you’re able to connect at the same time.
+There’s no limit on how much data you’re able to share through tethering and how many devices you’re able to connect at the same time.